Thursday, 4 July 2019

 22nd June 2019.

-This Visit to this 12th to 13th Century Sri Arkeshwara Shiva temple on 22nd June 2019 was a part of ancient Shiva and Vishnu temples of Karnataka.
-This is the first temple visited in the two days program.
+This Visit to this 12th to 13th Century Sri Arkeshwara Shiva temple on 22nd June 2019 was a part of the ancient Shiva and Vishnu temples of Karnataka.
+This is the first temple visited in the two-day program.

 Some of the salient features of this temple are…

-The temple is facing east with two Nandis in front in a mandapam.
-The sanctum sanctorum consists of sanctum, antarala and artha mandapam.
+The temple faces east with two Rishabas in front of a mandapam.
+The sanctum sanctorum consists of sanctum, antarala, and artha mandapam.
 There is an entrance on the south side with a porch supported by two pillars.
-The sanctum was built with pathabandha adhisthana with yazhi vari.
+The sanctum was built with pada bandha adhisthana with yazhi vari.
 Only Yazhivari is visible above the ground level.
 There is no vimana over the sanctum.

 The koshtams are empty.
-A Dakshinamurthy statue is kept out side.
+A Dakshinamurthy statue is kept outside.
 Near the komuka is the Chandikeswara in standing posture and facing west.
-The prastaram has the kapotham with Nasi and reliefs.
+The prastaram has the kapotam with Nasi and reliefs.
 Ambal is in a separate sannadhi on the north side of the temple facing east.

 Yazhi vari in adhistanam Corner Yazhi - Makara thundam